gorse-io/docs/src/docs/concepts/recommenders/user-to-user.md

 ## Configuration

-The new user-to-user recommenders need to be explicitly configured.
+The user-to-user recommenders need to be explicitly configured.
 The following three fields need to be filled in:
 - `name` is the name of the recommender.
 - `type` is the similarity type, and the following values are supported:
   - `embedding` is the Euclidean distance between embedding vectors.